-The Walking Dead, much like Z Nation, is set in a worldwide zombie apocalypse.
-Where zombies aka walkers hunt humans.
-And humans, in turn, try not to get bitten or scratched by a zombie or die since in all of these cases the human will turn into the living dead.
+The Walking Dead, much like Z Nation, is set in a worldwide zombie apocalypse where zombies aka walkers hunt humans.
+Humans, in turn, try not to get bitten or scratched by a zombie or die since in all of these cases the human will turn into the living dead.

 Where to watch The Walking Dead:

-It is a prequel of sorts.
-Because Fear the Walking Dead centers on mother of two Madison Clark.
-Her two children Alicia and Nick and her fiancee Travis, as they and other like-minded people try to grasp what is happening around them.
-And how to last in a world that is overrun by zombies.
+It is a prequel of sorts because Fear the Walking Dead centers on Madison Clark, a mother of two, her two children Alicia and Nick, and her fiancee Travis, as they and other like-minded people try to grasp what is happening around them and how to last in a world that is overrun by zombies.

 On top of that, this show also has a stronger family aspect to it.
 And it definitely is a little less post-apocalyptic than its companion show.
 Which are just more reasons to watch Fear the Walking Dead.

 Where to watch Fear the Walking Dead:

-This show takes place in Glendale, California, in a post-apocalyptic world that was destroyed by bombs containing bio-agents, which turned all people over the age of 18 into ghoulies, blood-craving zombie-like creatures that walk around repeating their final thoughts before the apocalypse started over and over.
+This show takes place in Glendale, California, in a post-apocalyptic world that was destroyed by bombs containing bio-agents, which turned all people over the age of 18 into ghoulies – blood-craving zombie-like creatures that walk around repeating their final thoughts before the apocalypse started over and over.